 Czech painter, Alphonse Mucha created wonderful theatrical posters (personally, I'm a big fan!) and René Lalique brought to life stunning perfume bottle, vases as well as jewellery.

-Pastel colours added dreamlike quality to the designs with organic gems such as Baroque pearls, coral and amber being used freely.
+Pastel colours added dreamlike quality to the designs with organic gems such as Baroque pearls, coral and amber.

 Art Deco: 1915-1935